DCMiner/embedding-composites/README.rst

 matrix, and we know that on the Pegasus architecture, ``EmbeddingComposite`` will embed the triangle onto three physical qubits, so there will be no chains.
-In this problem, the ``chainstrength`` 5 shouldn't matter at all; try different positive values.
-There should be the same solutions as in the previous problem; energy zero.
-One constraint is broken, and we haven't used an energy offset, so the energy is zero.
+In this problem, the ``chainstrength`` 4 shouldn't matter at all; try different positive values.
+There should be the same solutions as in the previous problem; energy -2.
+One constraint is broken, and if all the relationships held, the energy would be -3, so the energy is -2.

 This program does not print the embedding used by ``EmbeddingComposite``.
 It is possible to return the embedding but we don't do it here.